Cosmic-Ide/Cosmic-IDE/docs/app-module-refactoring.md

   global `ProjectHandler` has been removed.
 - The editor workspace coordinator has been separated from project-tree UI, toolbar/actions, dialogs, and editor-content/status rendering.
 Those implementations remain package-internal while their state and filesystem responsibilities are extracted in subsequent stages.
+Each open text tab now retains its own `CodeEditor` and LSP document session.
 - Project-tree create, rename, and delete operations now run through a root-confined filesystem service on the IO dispatcher.
 Tool-window build, terminal, and sync tab transitions are owned by a pure state reducer rather than being implemented inline in Compose.